efi-pasaar/GithubActions/.github/ISSUE_TEMPLATE/README.md

 1. Navigate to your repository's issues blade
 2. Choose New Issue
 3. Choose Create simple issue, or you can create issue from the scratch
-4. Please, type your issue title, and ttype specific description from your problem.
+4. Please, type your issue title, and type specific description from your problem.
 If possible, take a screenshot and attach it to your issue template also.

 NOTICE!